 Employers benefit from offering last chance agreements, as they can enable employers to retain qualified employees.
 Ultimately, these agreements benefit the employees by giving them a chance to keep their jobs while also protecting employers from further problems associated with drug and alcohol use in the workplace.

-Related: Going to Rehab While You Have a Job
+Related Topic: Going to Rehab While You Have a Job

 Why Your Employer May Request That You Sign an RWA